 - Contamination in shrimp and different fish production lines

 - Contamination and quality of wool

-- Composition and contamination detection of various minced meats
+- Composition and contamination detection of minced meat

 - Quality and contamination detection in pork meat

-For example, they use Specim FX17 camera to classify different defects from the meat samples.
-Detecting PSE (pale, soft, and exudative) defects from the meat samples are difficult to see with the naked eye.
+For example, they use a Specim FX17 hyperspectral camera to classify different defects in the meat samples.
+Detecting PSE (pale, soft, and exudative) defects from the meat samples is difficult to see with the naked eye.
 The same goes for both bones and tendons.

 ” Yes, the solution met our expectations because we could superficially detect defects in meat samples that were difficult to distinguish due to the similarity with shades in certain parts of the meat through this technology.
 In addition, this technology allows us to know the different chemical components of each product or element and thus assign them a different color depending on their chemical composition.” confirms de la Red and continues.